 You read it again and again: Articles and blog posts about landing page optimization.
 But what makes a landing page different from a "normal" web page?

 The short answer: It is a matter of purpose.
 Landing pages serve a different purpose than other web pages.
 And that also affects their design.

-Before looking at the differences in detail, we have to talk a little about the context of both types of web pages: The customer journey is organized in three stages: Awareness Stage, Consideration Stage, and Decision Stage.
+Before looking at the differences in detail, we have to talk a little about the context of both types of web pages: The customer journey is organized into three stages: Awareness Stage, Consideration Stage, and Decision Stage.
 Ultimately, marketing is about raising awareness for products and services and turning this attention into a buying decision.
-Web sites and landing pages play different roles in the concept of the customer journey.
+Websites and landing pages play different roles in the concept of the customer journey.